hackatbrown/apis/README.md

 	- `source venv/bin/activate`
 6. Install all the required libraries in your virtual environment:
 	- `pip install -r requirements.txt`
-7. Change to the `development` branch with Git:
+7. Change to the `develop` branch with Git:
-	- `git checkout development`
+	- `git checkout develop`
 8. Edit any necessary files with whichever editor you prefer.
 9. Commit your changes:
 	- `git add --all`